airbnb/streamalert/docs/source/outputs.rst

 :cred_requirement:
   A ``boolean`` that indicates whether this value is required for API access with this service.
-Ultimately, setting this value to ``True`` indicates that the value should be encrypted and stored in Amazon S3.
+Ultimately, setting this value to ``True`` indicates that the value should be encrypted and stored in Amazon Systems Manager.
   Default is: ``False``